Takodachi6969/Pro_ANUBIS-Analysis/README.md

 # PartIII RPC Project Tools

 # IMPORTANT NOTE:
-This is a fork from the main branch of https://github.com/PatrickC12/PartIIIRPC, which containted the student's name.
+This is a fork from the main branch of https://github.com/PatrickC12/PartIIIRPC, which containted one of the student's name in the link (I am not Patrick12 BTW).

 All Pro-ANUBIS analysis by 8229V was done under the ProAnubis_CERN folder